-The Legal Aid Society has targeted disaster relief services in the most affected communities in Far Rockaway, Coney Island, Red Hook, and Staten Island.
-New Yorkers in need of disaster relief legal assistance can also call The Legal Aid Society’s toll-free disaster relief hotline at (888) 663-6880.
-Legal Aid staff members are assisting affected New Yorkers with FEMA and Disaster Unemployment Insurance claims; replacing medications and access to health care; obtaining Food Stamps and public assistance; landlord-tenant, public housing, federal Section 8 matters, and homeowner/foreclosure help; assistance with loans and other small businesses matters; school transfers and transportation issues; and family law and immigration matters.
+Beginning in the immediate aftermath of the storm, staff members of The Legal Aid Society have provided comprehensive disaster relief legal assistance at the shelters for homeless and displaced New Yorkers, at the disaster centers, at community-based organizations, through the Society's Mobile Justice Unit, and through the Society’s special citywide disaster relief hotline.
+The Legal Aid Society has targeted disaster relief services in the most affected communities in Far Rockaway, Coney Island, Red Hook, Staten Island and the Lower East Side.
+Since Superstorm Sandy, the Society’s core disaster relief legal services have included: providing legal help with FEMA and Disaster Unemployment Insurance claims; assisting with the replacement of medications and access to health care; obtaining Food Stamps and public assistance; providing civil legal aid in landlord-tenant, public housing, federal Section 8, and homeowner/foreclosure matters; assisting with loans and other small businesses matters; helping with school transfers and transportation issues; and providing legal assistance with family law and immigration matters.

 The Legal Aid Society’s Immediate Response To Help New Yorkers In Need

-Beginning on November 5th, The Legal Aid Society converted its Access to Benefits Hotline into our Disaster Relief Hotline to assist individuals with answering specific disaster related questions pertaining to, but not limited to: FEMA, housing, insurance, employment, and health-related legal issues.
-Supervised by Legal Aid staff, public service fellows and volunteers from the private bar have answered hundreds of calls from disaster affected City residents.
-Individual private law firms have committed to provide staffing for these hotlines on an ongoing basis, adopting a day of the week when their attorneys will volunteer into December, and longer should the need continue.
-Staff from Legal Aid’s Homeless Rights Project, with the assistance of social work staff, began our regular outreach to the evacuation shelters and hotels to meet with displaced victims of the storm.
-The social work intervention has been invaluable as many of the traumatized victims are in need of assistance coping with the emotional toll of the devastation before they can begin working towards obtaining the assistance needed for recovery.
+Staff from Legal Aid’s Homeless Rights Project, with the assistance of social work staff, immediately began regular outreach to the evacuation shelters and hotels to meet with displaced victims of the storm.
+The social work intervention was invaluable as many of the traumatized victims were in need of assistance coping with the emotional toll of the devastation before they could begin working towards obtaining the assistance needed for recovery.

 Trainings, Clinics, and Systemic Assistance